tastiSaher/Metamers/README.md

 My name is Tarek Luttermann (formerly Tarek Stiebel).
 I received my Dr.-Ing (Ph.D) in electrical engineering from RWTH Aachen University in 2021.
 During my time as a research scientist at the Institute of Imaging and Computer Vision, i was responsible for the field of multi-spectral imaging.
-This mainly covered various applications and projects in industry.
+This mainly covered various applications and projects in the area of industrial image processing.
 However, I also found interest in color science and, in particular, metamerism.

-Feel free to connect with me on LinkedIn if you want to discuss these topics.
+You are welcome to get in touch with me on LinkedIn if you would like to discuss further topics.

 ## Getting Started
 The class solver.OptimizeTangent allows you to calculate metamer mismatch bodies on your own.